donphi/roo-crew/prompt_recruitment.md

-OPERATION ORDER: ASSEMBLY OF ELITE AI AGENT BATTALION
+# OPERATION ORDER: ASSEMBLY OF ELITE AI AGENT BATTALION

 CLASSIFICATION: TOP PRIORITY
 ISSUING AUTHORITY: PROJECT COMMANDER
 TO: VISIONARY RECRUITER AGENT
 MISSION DESIGNATION: ADVANCED WEB APPLICATION DEPLOYMENT

+---

-MISSION BRIEFING:
+## MISSION BRIEFING

+---

-ABSOLUTE COHESION DIRECTIVE:
+### ABSOLUTE COHESION DIRECTIVE

 All agent messages and custom instructions must be meticulously aligned, with no rule or directive permitted to be out of scope or in conflict with any other agent's rules.
 This cohesion is mandatory and overrides all other considerations.
 Any deviation or contradiction is strictly prohibited.

+---

 **AGENT COUNT PARAMETERS:**